data-apis/scipy-2023-presentation/paper.rst

 In order to guide standardization and define the contours of the standardization process, the Consortium established the following set of design principles:

-- *Pure functions.* Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation.
+- *Pure functions.* Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation (e.g., MATLAB and Julia).
 While method chaining and the fluent interface design pattern are relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred, mirroring design patterns used in underlying implementations, such as those written in C/C++ and Fortran.

-- *Minimal array object.* A standardized array object should have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should have a minimal set of magic methods (a.k.a. dunder methods) to support operator overloading.
+- *Minimal array object.* A standardized array object should have a minimal set of attributes necessary for inspection (e.g., shape, data type, size, etc.) and should have a minimal set of magic methods (a.k.a. "dunder" methods) to support operator overloading.

 - *No dependencies.* The array API standard and its implementation should be